scommee/Share-Price-Prediction/README.md

 ## Overview
 This project aims to assess literature on share price prediction, exploring various forecasting techniques and their performance.
 It involves building and evaluating machine learning models discussed in the literature, employing feature engineering, and adjusting hyperparameters to improve predictive accuracy.
 The goal is to visualize model performance and provide insights on predictive capabilities.

+This project was programmed in Python and requires installation of the various packages that are detailed in the code provided in the repository.

 ## Literature Review
 Modern machine learning (ML) methods outperform traditional forecasting techniques significantly.
 Techniques like SVR, Random Forest, and Linear Regression perform well over short prediction periods, while LSTM and Stateful LSTM excel over longer periods.
 Linear Regression emerges as the best-performing model due to strong linearity in predictor-target relationships.